 An Ounce of Prevention . . .

-For all these reasons, Ipe Woods USA suggests you keep Ipe wood in mind when you’re planning on adding a deck, building a fence, or putting on siding.
-The high fire-resistance of Ipe wood helps prevent the flames from gaining a toehold and doing more damage.
-Alas, no organic product is fireproof, but Ipe is a close second.
+For all these reasons, Ipe Woods USA suggests you keep Ipe wood in mind when planning to add a deck, build a fence, or put on siding.
+The high fire resistance of Ipe wood helps prevent the flames from gaining a toehold and doing more damage.
+No organic product is fireproof, but Ipe is a close second.